MatHelio314/stepper_motor_ws/README.md

 If no negative limit switch is wired to the motor and the parameters are set to a homing mode different from 35 (default) then there is a security flaw if the homing mode is launched looking for a limit switch, i should implement a function that checks if a switch is connected before launching the homing mode

+## Torque feedback

+For now we can only get position and velocity feedback because the tpdo and rpdo mappings are limiting the feedback to these two units.
+I need to research how theses mappings work in order to add the torque feedback functionnality.